-Similarly, the right side of Table~\ref{tab:cross_system_vpt_kl} reports the mean KL divergence metric as we defined above.
-While the KL metric tends to be small under low noise, due to the low-dimensional structure of the Lorenz attractor, \methodName{} continues to preserve lower values of KL, suggesting long-term statistical consistency, even at 10\% and 20\% noise levels.
-However, KL divergence becomes less informative at high values, as it may overlook localized distributional mismatches.
-To complement this, \textit{Supplementary Note 1} provides visual comparisons of the invariant measure (PDFs) for all three components across noise levels.
-These plots show that \methodName{} consistently preserves the true distribution, while baselines degrade significantly under high noise, highlighting the superior robustness and statistical fidelity of the proposed method.
+The right side of Table~\ref{tab:cross_system_vpt_kl} reports the mean KL divergence metric.
+While all KL metrics tend to be small under low noise, \methodName{} estimates are among the lowest values of KL, suggesting long-term statistical consistency, even at 10\% and 20\% noise levels.
+We should point out that the KL divergence becomes less informative when its value is large, as it may overlook localized distributional mismatches.
+To complement this, Appendix~\ref{app:L63} provides visual comparisons of the invariant measure (i.e., PDFs) for all three components across noise levels.
+These plots show that \methodName{} consistently preserves the true distribution while the other baseline methods degrade significantly under high noise, highlighting the superior robustness and statistical fidelity of the proposed method.

-To further evaluate robustness and generalizability, a comprehensive sensitivity analysis was conducted on the L63 system by varying key hyperparameters and training configurations.
-As shown in \textit{Supplementary Note 2}, such a weak penalty formulation remains stable across a wide range of settings, highlighting its resilience to architectural and optimization choices.

-In addition, \textit{Supplementary Note 2} also provides a comparison of the training speed, where \methodName{} is evaluated with varying numbers of rollouts on the L63 system.
-Results show a substantial speedup of 8.6$\times$ over strong NODE (slowed by adjoint computations), with only minor degradation relative to weak NODE.
-This demonstrates a favorable trade-off between efficiency and performance.